asifmdaano/30DaysJsChallenge/Day4- Loops/day4Readme.md

 ## Achievement:

-By the end of these activites, students will:
+By the end of these activities, students will:
 - Understand and use for loops to iterate over a sequence of numbers.
 - Utilize while loops for iteration based on a condition.
 - Apply do...while loops to ensure the loop body is executed at least once.